scottdillon1/Virtual_SCP_Academy/MDK/Readme.md

 # SAP Cloud Platform Mobile Services
-As part of SAP's mobile strategy, we have 3 distinct mobile offerings that are contained within mobile Services:
+**There is nothing to do on this first page, just information to read on our mobile strategy** As part of SAP's mobile strategy, we have 3 distinct mobile offerings that are contained within mobile Services:
 - Mobile Cards
 - Mobile Development Kit